jamesstringerparsec/Easy-GPU-PV/README.md

 Prerequisits:
 * Windows 11 Pro or Enterprise
 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
+GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
 * Windows 11 ISO [downloaded from here](https://www.microsoft.com/en-us/software-download/windows11)
 * Virtualisation enabled in the motherboard and Hyper-V fully enabled on the Windows 11 OS (requires reboot)